folbert/fewbricks/README.md

 ##Creating a brick

 ###General
 Each brick has its own class placed in the folder named "bricks".
 Each class have a number of fields.
-Field instances can either be created directly in a brick, but a brick may also reuse existing bricks or use common bricks that are set in a separate file.
-If you are adding a common field to a brick or filed group, it is very imprtant that you add it using the function `add_common_field`.
+Field instances can either be created directly in a brick, but a brick may also reuse existing bricks.

  First, make sure that a brick that does exactly what you want to achieve does not already exist.
 If it doesn't, see if a brick doing almost what you want to achieve exists.
 If it does, consider extending that brick or at least copy the existing code and use it as a start template for your new brick.